-- whether the theory or technique employed by the expert is generally accepted in the scientific community
+- Whether the expert employs a theory or technique that is generally accepted in the scientific community

-- whether it has been subjected to peer review and publication
+- Has it been subjected to peer review and publication

-- whether the known or potential rate of error is acceptable
+- If the known or potential rate of error is acceptable

-- whether the research was conducted independent of the particular litigation or dependent on an intention to provide the proposed testimony
+- Was the research conducted independent of the particular litigation or dependent on an intention to provide the proposed testimony

 Evaluation of an expert’s validation is a key step in determining whether their simulation follows generally accepted scientific methods.
 Validation is defined as “the process of determining the degree to which a model is an accurate representation of the real world from the perspective of the intended uses of the model.”
 Therefore, “regardless of the use, confidence in computational simulations is only possible if the investigator has verified the mathematical foundation of the model and validated the results against sound experimental data.”

-In a New York supreme court case, a computer simulation was excluded because the technique was not generally accepted by the scientific community.
+In a New York Supreme Court case, the court excluded a computer simulation because the technique was not generally accepted by the scientific community.
 Specifically, in the product liability action, the plaintiff’s expert had created an alternative design and demonstrated it using a computer simulation.
-The computer simulation had not been validated by any real-world testing.
+Further, the expert did not perform any real-world testing on the computer simulation.
 The defense expert testified that using a computer simulation without validation is not an accepted scientific technique.